dashincubator/dash-incubator-rules/rules.md

 ## 2.7 Rewards

-The Incubator is a pure Dash fund, meaning all rewards are priced and paid in DASH units.
+The Incubator is a pure Dash fund, meaning all rewards are priced and paid in Dash.

 Admins can price tasks up to the max price.
 Strategists can claim a commission up to the max commission listed in the table below.
 They can either keep the full claimed [reward](#44-admin-rewards) or split it with a non-Strategist admin who has assisted in the administration process.